diegowrhasta/api-versioning/README.md

 ```
 If you don't want to clutter the `Program.cs` file even further, you can totally
 abstract this under another file or pattern.
 But the idea is there, to decouple
-versioning concerns from the endpoint declaration outside of it, so that it's not
+versioning concerns from the endpoint declaration, and move them elsewhere, so that
-brittle, it leverages interface to have a preconfigured instance to integrate with
-the basic endpoint route declaration.
-(This is amazing).
+it's not brittle.
+It leverages interfaces so that we can easily switch between
+a bare route builder and a preconfigured instance so that the endpoint declaration
+code doesn't have to suffer major changes.

 ### The final piece of the puzzle